osexpert/GoreRemoting/README.md

 If more than one CancellationToken argument, will get runtime exception.

 ## IAsyncEnumerable
-Does not support IAsyncEnumerable as result.
-Support IAsyncEnumerable as arguments.
+Support IAsyncEnumerable as result.
-Has AsyncEnumerableAdapter to adapt to IAsyncEnumerable as a result via delegate.
+Support IAsyncEnumerable as argument, but max 1 IAsyncEnumerable argument or streaming delegate (they share the logic).
-But using delegate arguments may be just as easy.
+Also has AsyncEnumerableAdapter to adapt to IAsyncEnumerable as a result via delegate.

 ## IProgress
 Does not support IProgress as argument.